kamioftea/advent-of-code-2024/pubs/blog/day_9.md

 When refactoring part 1 to use two lists, files and spaces, it seems like it would be easier to use a single list with enums.
 So I have a go at rewriting it like that.
-I end up wrapping a value type within each enum variant so that I can still have a list of just files.
+I end up wrapping a value type within each enum variant so that I can still have a list of only files.

 ```rust
 #[derive(Eq, PartialEq, Debug, Copy, Clone)]